Equivalence of primitive-stable and Bowditch actions of the free group of rank two on Gromov-hyperbolic spaces: Bowditch and primitive-stable representations of in a -hyperbolic space

 \subsection{Openness of the set of primitive-stable representations}

-~\\ Here we want to prove that we can deform primitive-stable representations, in other words that the set of primitive representations is open in the character variety.
-Recall that the primitive-stability condition is invariant under conjugacy, then the notion of primitive-stability is well-defined in the character variety.
+~\\ Here we want to prove that we can deform primitive-stable representations, in other words that the set of primitive-stable representations is open in the character variety.
+Recall that the primitive-stability condition is invariant under conjugacy, hence the notion of primitive-stability is well-defined in the character variety.
+Note that although we write the proof in the case of the group $\F_2$ since our focus is on $\F_2$, the proof works the same more generally for higher rank free groups $\F_n$ with $n \geq 2$.

-\begin{Proposition} $\mathcal{PS}(X)$ is open in the character variety $\chi(\F_2,\mathrm{Isom}(X))$. \end{Proposition}
+\begin{Proposition} $\mathcal{PS}(\F_2,X)$ is open in the character variety $\chi(\F_2,\mathrm{Isom}(X))$. \end{Proposition}

-\begin{proof} Let $\rho : \F_n \longrightarrow \mathrm{Isom}(X)$ be a primitive-stable representation.
+\begin{proof} Let $\rho : \F_2 \longrightarrow \mathrm{Isom}(X)$ be a primitive-stable representation.
 Denote by $(C,D)$ the two constants of primitive-stability of $\rho$.
-We want to find an open neighborhood of $\rho$ in $\mathrm{Hom}(\F_n,\mathrm{Isom}(X))$ consisting only of primitive-stable representations.
-Our open set will be of the following type : \\ For $L>0$ and $\varepsilon>0$ two positive constants, define Recall that $\mathrm{Hom}(\F_n,\mathrm{Isom}(X))$ is endowed with the compact-open topology, then $\mathcal{V}_\rho(L,\varepsilon)$ is an open subset of $\mathrm{Hom}(\F_n,\mathrm{Isom}(X))$.
+We want to find an open neighborhood of $\rho$ in $\mathrm{Hom}(\F_2,\mathrm{Isom}(X))$ consisting only of primitive-stable representations.
+Our open set will be of the following type : \\ For $L>0$ and $\varepsilon>0$ two positive constants, define Recall that $\mathrm{Hom}(\F_2,\mathrm{Isom}(X))$ is endowed with the compact-open topology, then $\mathcal{V}_\rho(L,\varepsilon)$ is an open subset of $\mathrm{Hom}(\F_2,\mathrm{Isom}(X))$.
 In the following, we will use the local-global lemma, (which we have recalled previously in Lemma \ref{local-global}). \\